xively/clj-mqtt/README.md

 [![Build Status](https://travis-ci.org/xively/clj-mqtt.png?branch=master)](https://travis-ci.org/xively/clj-mqtt)

-Clojure Codec for MQTT.
+(Alpha) Clojure Codec for MQTT.
 Provides a netty encoder and decoder for the MQTT protocol.

 ### Using clj-mqtt in your project ###